 - Preparing reports

-If you like flexible and fast-paced work, the agile project manager could be quite interesting.
+If you like flexible and fast-paced work, being an agile project manager could be quite interesting.

 CV Tips